TyrionWuYue/USC_ISE_529/README.md

 ## Module 5 : Linear Methods for Classification

 1. Odds ratios
+The odds ratio (or just odds) is an expression of how much more likely an event is to occure than not occur.
 2. Interpreting coefficients

 3. Maximum likelihood estimation

 4. Confounding

 5. Misclassification rates

 6. Sensitivity/specificity

 7. ROC charts - definition and interpretaion

 8. Lift curves - definition and interpretaion